projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 There is no mitigation required on Apollo Lake based platforms.

-The majority use case for ACRN is in pre-configured environment, where the whole software stack (from ACRN hypervisor to guest kernel to SOS root) is tightly controlled by solution provider and not allowed for run-time change after sale (guest kernel is trusted).
+The majority use case for ACRN is in pre-configured environment, where the whole software stack (from ACRN hypervisor to guest kernel to Service VM root) is tightly controlled by solution provider and not allowed for run-time change after sale (guest kernel is trusted).
 In that case solution provider will make sure that guest kernel is up-to-date including necessary page table sanitization,